parsadanesh/GymGoers-Spring/README.md

 ### Testing

 A massive part of this project has been testing.
-Since the majority of the workload came from the backend I focused on using test-driven development to develop the user stories and the features of the application.
+Since the majority of the workload came from the backend I focused on using test-driven development to develop the user stories and the application's features.
 For each user story, I created a set of tests that I could implement, I started with the controllers and used Mockito is mock the responses from the services classes.
 After that, I worked on testing the services and I used Mockito to mock the interactions with the repositories.

 One area I did not use TDD for development was the authentication for the sign-in and sign-up up and it is because I followed a JWT authentication guide recommended by another software engineer, it was my first time implementing JWT auth which is why I followed the guide.
 I created tests for the method once I finished developing them so it did not follow the TDD method.

 ## Running The App

-You can use my application in a couple of ways.
+**You can use my application in a couple of ways**

 ## Using the website
 To begin with, I have deployed my application to the cloud, I used Netlify to deploy the frontend and, I used Docker to containerise my backend to deploy on Render.